napframework/nap-docs/app/manual/00_installation.md

 ## Desktop {#linux_desktop}

-NAP $(NAP_VERSION_FULL) supports `Ubuntu Linux 20.04 & 22.04` on `x86-64` machines using `GCC`.
-Although NAP is known to run on other distros: `Ubuntu 20.04 or 22.04` is currently the only supported Linux desktop environment.
+NAP $(NAP_VERSION_FULL) supports `Ubuntu Linux 20.04, 22.04 & 24.04` on `x86-64` machines using `GCC`.
+Although NAP is known to run on other distros: `Ubuntu` is currently the only supported Linux desktop environment.

 ## Raspberry Pi {#linux_pi}